 - Update course outline/syllabi regularly to match the standard, common course syllabus; distribute course outline/policies to all students at the beginning of the course by uploading the syllabus to the LMS and, if desired, distributing a print copy.
 Inform students of all grading and classroom policies in writing.
-Consider the course outline an ethical, if not legal, contract with your students and adhere to its contents. - Include all required items in your course guide/syllabus (refer to the Syllabus Template in the LMS Academic Affairs shell). - Observe copyright laws (see Copyright Guidelines section of this Handbook). - Stick to course content during class; cover skills and topics as described in the College Catalog and standard, common course syllabus. - Adhere to the College's policies and procedures; be incredibly knowledgeable about policies related to student behavior and relationships (e.g., sexual harassment policy, computer use policy, copyright policy, etc.). - Consistently apply college and course policies, procedures, and classroom practices to all students as published in the course syllabus and the Faculty Handbook. - Remember that you are a role model to your students; manners, civility, and etiquette are essential professional behaviors. - Stay current in your field. - Whenever feasible, keep records of student appointments and notations of student calls or visits if topics are sensitive or controversial.
+Consider the course outline an ethical, if not legal, contract with your students and adhere to its contents. - Include all required items in your course guide/syllabus (refer to the Syllabus Template in the LMS Academic Affairs shell). - Keep all grades up-to date and current as of point-in-time in Canvas, as it is the official gradebook.
+Grading and feedback should be provided to students in a timely manner. - Observe copyright laws (see Copyright Guidelines section of this Handbook). - Stick to course content during class; cover skills and topics as described in the College Catalog and standard, common course syllabus. - Adhere to the College's policies and procedures; be incredibly knowledgeable about policies related to student behavior and relationships (e.g., sexual harassment policy, computer use policy, copyright policy, etc.). - Consistently apply college and course policies, procedures, and classroom practices to all students as published in the course syllabus and the Faculty Handbook. - Remember that you are a role model to your students; manners, civility, and etiquette are essential professional behaviors. - Stay current in your field. - Whenever feasible, keep records of student appointments and notations of student calls or visits if topics are sensitive or controversial.